postcss/postcss/API.md

 processor.process(css).css;
 ```

-This property will works only with synchronous plugins.
+This property will work only with synchronous plugins.
 If processor contains
 any asynchronous plugin it will throw a error.
-You should
+You should use
-use [`LazyResult#then()`] instead.
+[`LazyResult#then()`] instead.

 ```js
 postcss([cssnext]).then(function (result) {